turingschool/backend-curriculum-site/module2/lessons/factory_bot.md

 WeatherCondition.create(date: "2013-01-02", max_temperature_f: 73, mean_temperature_f: 68, min_temperature_f: 61, mean_humidity: 75, mean_visibility_miles: 7, mean_wind_speed_mph: 8, precipitation_inches: 1.1, zip_code: 94107)
 ```

 This gets quite repetitive once multiple tests need that same data.
-FactoryGirl becomes a tool we can leverage to remove this bloat from our test files.
+FactoryBot becomes a tool we can leverage to remove this bloat from our test files.

-Rather than taking the time and energy to hand-write each individual piece of data needed for a spec, we can set up "factories" for each resource we're using (`Movie`, `Director`, `Actor`, etc.).
+Rather than taking the time and energy to hand-write each individual piece of data needed for a spec, we can set up "factories" for each resource we're using (`Song`, `Artist`, `Playlist`, etc.).
 These factories become available for us to use when and where we'd like throughout our tests.

 Still not sure what the purpose of FactoryBot is?
 Check out [this StackOverflow answer](http://stackoverflow.com/questions/5183975/factory-girl-whats-the-purpose).